shaelebrown/topological_XAI/README.md

 ## Results

+The FER model accuracy on the sampled images was about 80%, but all three hypotheses resulted in significant decreases in prediction accuracy.

 <img src="accuracy_decreases.png" width="800">

 The first hypothesis testing resulted in a 15% decrease in model accuracy.
 This was also the case when I did not cover the hair in images, meaning that the model was looking at the eyes, nose and mouth to partially infer emotion.